Precogs-com/lambda-boilerplate/README.md

 | hello-world | NodeJS | A simple hello world template with tests and lint |

 ### Use your own templates
-As lambda-boilerplate can be used as a CLI, you can defined your own templates directory path.
+As lambda-boilerplate can be used as a CLI, you can define your own templates directory path.
 You just have to export your templates directory path `LAMBDA_TEMPLATES_PATH` environment variable.

 ```
 $ export LAMBDA_TEMPLATES_PATH=/absolute/path/to/your/templates/directory